W03 Assignment: Rafting Site – About Us Page

 Folder and File Setup

 - In VS Code, be sure you have your wdd130 directory open and add a sub-folder named "wwr" (wwr stands for "white water rafting").
-This folder will contain the rafting website project and you will add pages and assets to this folder for the rafting project throughout the course.
+This folder will contain all the pages and assets required for the website.

 - Add a file named "about.html" in the wwr directory.